 A classic example of this where a surviving parent has three children.
 He or she wants to appoint all three children as executors (usually, to be fair and not play favourites).
 This is not advisable if the children cannot get along.
 In this situation, the surviving parent might have been the peacekeeper; when they are gone, family tensions tend to bubble to the surface because death and money can do strange things to people.
 We have seen instances where one sibling will purposely delay signing documents out of spite.
 On the other end of the spectrum, a sibling will rush the others to finalise the estate simply because they would like to receive their inheritance sooner rather than later, without any regard for the consequences or time limitations imposed on distributing assets in an estate.

-What happens if a person that you have appointed as an Executor is unwilling or unable to be Executor?
+What happens if a person that you have appointed as an Executor is unwilling or unable to fulfil their duty?

-If an appointed executor does not wish, or is not able, to act then they can choose to step down (or renounce).
-In that case, the role will fall to the substitute Executor.
-If there is no substitute Executor named in the Will, then there are provisions in the Succession Acts which set out who can step into that role.
+If an appointed Executor does not wish or is not able to act, then they can choose to step down (or renounce).
+In that case, the role will fall to the substitute.
+If there is no substitute named in the Will, then there are provisions in the Succession Acts that set out who can step into that role.
 Usually, a beneficiary of the Will can do this.

-What problems can Executor face when carrying out their role?
+What problems can occur when carrying out this role?

 An Executor’s duties can be complex and overwhelming, even in a simple or modest estate.
-A diligent Executor must have knowledge of the law and taxation and they should possess some business acumen – they are required to wear many hats.
-Usually, an Executor is unsure of what is expected of them, and sometimes they do not receive correct advice as to how to properly discharge their duties.
+A diligent individual in this role must have knowledge of the law and taxation and they should possess some business acumen – they are required to wear many hats.
+Usually, they are unsure of what is expected of them, and sometimes they do not receive correct advice as to how to properly discharge their duties

-As mentioned, an executor can be held responsible for delay or mistake, and they can be sued by beneficiaries or third parties.
+As mentioned, an executor can be held responsible for delays or mistakes, and they can be sued by beneficiaries or third parties.
 Recently, the ATO issued a ruling which places a considerable amount of liability on the executor with respect to the deceased’s taxation affairs.

 If a beneficiary or an eligible person contests or challenges the Will, then the Executor could become part of expensive and time-consuming litigation.

-What happens if you don’t want to appoint your family members as your Executor?
+What happens if you don’t want to appoint your family members?

-A will-maker is not required to choose a family member to be their Executor.
-An alternative choice is a close friend or other relative.
+A Will-Maker is not required to choose a family member.
+An alternative choice may be a close friend or another distant relative.
 Otherwise, if your circumstances are complex or there is the possibility that your Will may be subject to litigation then we recommend appointing a professional executor ie. an accountant or a lawyer who has experience in Succession Law.

 Is an Executor paid?

-Many people don’t realise the role of an Executor is considered gratuitous.
+Many people don’t realise the role is considered gratuitous.
 However, the court may authorise the payment of commission to an executor for their services as it thinks fit.
-This is referred to as ‘executor’s commission’.
-The Court awards commission on a case by case basis having regard to “the pains and trouble” incurred by the executor in the administration of the estate.
+This is referred to as ‘Executor’s commission’.
+The Court awards commission on a case-by-case basis having regard to “the pains and trouble” incurred in the administration of the estate.
 It is not a right; it may not always be appropriate in the circumstances and it can be a costly process.

 Expertise in Will contests, defending an Estate, and Public Trustee litigation